 Best Scope For .17 HMR Rifle

 What we expect to get from our hunting rifles is rapidly changing, and so is what we expect from our scopes.
 First of all, we expect them to perform well, and perform in all sorts of weather conditions.
 We don’t have the patience for scopes that aren’t fairly easy to use.
-As a result, most of the scopes on this list will be waterproof, fogproof, at least somewhat capable in low light conditions and “crystal clear” according to user reviews.
-Now, let’s find a scope that’s the perfect match for your .17 HMR rifle and your personal hunting needs.
+As a result, most of the best 17 HMR scopes on this list will be waterproof, fog proof, at least somewhat capable in low light conditions and “crystal clear” according to user reviews.
+Now, let’s find a scope that’s the perfect match for your 17 HMR and your personal hunting needs.

 In the following text, we’ll go over the specs of each product and finish each entry with the pros and cons of each scope.
 We’ll leave the prices of the scopes from their official company page at the end of each review.
-However, if you think you’ve found a perfect scope for your rifle in this list, always remember to shop around and check the prices at other places.
+However, if you think you’ve found a best .17 HMR scope in this list, always remember to shop around and check the prices at other places.

 Recommended Best Scopes For .17 HMR Rifle

 Leupold FX-3 6x42mm Riflescope, Wide Duplex Reticle

 The FX-3 6x42mm Wide Duplex rifle scope features Leupold’s 2nd Gen Argon and Krypton gas blend which waterproofs as well as fogproofs the scope.
 As the product name states, this scope offers 6-42x magnification, with a wide duplex reticle.
 The objective lens diameter is 41-50 mm, the tube diameter is 30mm, and the scope weighs in at 15 ounces or 425 grams.
 You can use it with different types of rifles, including rimfire, air or centerfire rifles.